I'm a Slave 4 U: Music video

 The accompanying music video for "I'm a Slave 4 U" was filmed on a soundstage in Universal City, California, over Labor Day weekend on September 1–2, 2001, under the direction of Francis Lawrence.
 It made its world premiere on MTV's Making the Video on September 24 at 5 p.m.
 EST, the same day the song officially beat the US radio stations.
-It was choreographed by Wade Robson and Brian Friedman.
 Spears told MTV that the theme of the song and the video really matched who she was at the time.
 Director Lawrence wanted the video to move far beyond the "sleek" dance clubs of Los Angeles or New York.
 He wanted it to go global: "I came up with this concept of having this club be in this abandoned Asian bath house and having it be filled with young world travelers, the kind of people who would go to these far exotic places to go to a place like this".

 In the video, Spears and her backup dancers employ the same choreography and sing while looking over a balcony at cars down in the distance.
 Spears is portrayed as a slave to the music, dancing all day until she and the backup dancers are sweaty and near dehydration, forcing them to search for water — Spears is then seen standing by a mirror at the sink.
+The turntable solo in the video was done by DJ Skribble.
 Two alternative versions of the video clip can be found on the Greatest Hits: My Prerogative DVD released on November 9, 2004.
 The music video was nominated in three categories at the 2002 MTV Video Music Awards for Best Female Video, Best Dance Video, and Best Choreography.

 The video clip for "I'm a Slave 4 U" was noted for drawing inspiration from Janet Jackson, with one review saying "Spears' main musical and visual influence has not been Madonna but Janet Jackson, particularly in her visual element.
 The Jackson influence can be seen in the video for 'I'm a Slave 4 U', and it continues through 'Me Against the Music,' 'Boys,' and 'My Prerogative,' as well as her live performances in general."
 In Canada, the video ranked number one in the list of the "50 Sexiest Music Videos of All-Time" published by music video channel MuchMusic in 2007.
 Ten years later, the video would be compared to her "Till the World Ends" music video.
 Several references from the "I'm a Slave 4 U" video were made in the video for "Till the World Ends", such as the dancers crowding around her and the sweaty dancers scene.